-Even though you may only use your horse trailer a handful of times during the year, it’s still important to make sure it’s safe and well-maintained.
+Even though you may only use your horse trailer a handful of times during the year, it’s still important to make sure it’s safe and well-maintained as part of your barn equipment maintenance plan.
 Here are some of the main points to check.

 Tires: Odds are the cold temperatures of winter (and the weeks of sitting unused) have caused the air pressure in your horse trailer tires to drop considerably, so a basic check of the PSI of each one is in order.
 Consult your trailer’s manual or information labels for the exact PSI settings required, and then use an air compressor or inflator to top off each tire.
 While you’re at it, visually inspect each tire for cracks and general wear.
 Even if your horse trailer doesn’t get a lot of mileage each year, the very act of sitting unused can cause sidewall cracking; this is especially true if the trailer sits in direct sunlight.
 Also check tread depth to make sure the tires still have proper traction.